Business management B.B.A.

 - Retail Manager

 Business management bachelor’s degree program highlights

 UAA’s bachelor’s degree in management offers unique opportunities to study in the business capital of Alaska, get hands-on work and research experience and network with top business professionals.
 The following are some of the top reasons to choose UAA for your undergraduate program.

 - Apply learning in real-world business contexts.
 Internships with Anchorage-area companies help you gain first-hand business management experience that will prepare you for your career.

 - Work closely with top faculty on research projects.
 Undergraduate research opportunities include projects for publication and business conference presentations.

 - Get work experience overseas.
 Study abroad programs at UAA offer the chance to see the international applications of business and how culture can alter the business environment.
 Learn more about study abroad opportunities.

 - Take part in UAA’s Management and Marketing Club.
 Activities include networking and career events, community engagement experiences, guest speaker events and much more.
 Check out the Management and Marketing Club Facebook page for recent news.

 Management bachelor’s degree program curriculumThe B.B.A. in business management covers today’s most globally relevant topics, including organizational theory, design and development.
-You’ll gain effective business negotiation skills while learning how to improve workplace performance, create employee training programs and navigate business ethics and human resource issues.
-You’ll also learn about the history and management of Alaska Native Corporations as well as global commerce and geographic trends.
+You will gain effective business negotiation skills while learning how to improve workplace performance, create employee training programs, navigate business ethics and human resource issues and how to be an entrepreneur.
+You will also learn about the history and management of Alaska Native Corporations, as well as global commerce and geographic trends.

 Top classes for business management majors